Emerson-D-Oliveira/GREB-GCR-v.0.1/README.md

 Install the Cshell Script Language,

-GREB-GCR is already configured to run with the gfortran compiler, if you want to use another compiler, you must edit the Makefile file in the source folder.
+GREB-GCR is already configured to run with the gfortran compiler, if you want to use another compiler, you must edit the Makefile in the source folder.

 Source code compilation: